LiveHelperChat/doc/docs/upgrading.md

 composer install
 ```

-* You can download version with dependencies included https://github.com/LiveHelperChat/livehelperchat/releases look for newest file name `*.**v-with-dependencies.tgz`
+* You can download version with dependencies included https://github.com/LiveHelperChat/livehelperchat/releases look for newest file name `*.**v-with-dependencies.tgz` **8.1 PHP** version is required.

+It has a folder `lib/vendor` in it so you don't need to install composer thing yourself.
+Copy it to `lib/vendor`

 1. Read the new version announcement article for any possible changes in settings/settings.ini.php.
 If the article does not mention anything, you do not have to do anything.
 2. Go to "System" -> "Update information" and check if LHC finds any differences in the database.
 If it does, click on "Update database."
 You may not see differences if your server does not allow making requests to remote URLs.